sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_tfserving_gke/README.md

         - `MODEL_RELEASE_REPO`: GitHub repository where to download the released model.
 This should follow the format of `username/reponame`.
 This is set to `sayakpaul/deploy-hf-tf-vision-models` by default
         - `MODEL_RELEASE_TAG`: Tag name of the GitHub Release where to download the released model.
 This is set to `1.0` by default
         - `MODEL_RELEASE_FILE`: Model filename to download from the GitHub Release's Asset under `MODEL_RELEASE_REPO` and `MODEL_RELEASE_TAG`.
 This is set to `saved_model.tar.gz` by default
         - `MODEL_NAME`: Model name to be exposed to client as an endpoint from TFServing.
-For instance, the endpoint follows the format of `http://IP_ADDRESS:PORT_NUMBER/v1/models/MODEL_NAME:predict`.
-This is set to `hf-vit` by default
+For instance, the endpoint follows the format of `http://IP_ADDRESS:PORT_NUMBER/v1/models/MODEL_NAME:predict`. `MODEL_NAME` is set to `hf-vit` by default
         - `VERSION`: Version information for the custom built TF Serving Docker image.
 For instance, the tag of the custom built TF Serving Docker image follows the format of `tfserving-MODEL_NAME:VERSION`.
 This is set to `latest` by default, so the tag will be formed as `tfserving-hf-vit:latest` by default.

 4. `./provision_gke_cluster.sh`